 Send to a friend

-Covered by the "Pays d’Art et d’Histoire" (Region of Art and History) label, the Issoire area located near the Auvergne Volcanoes and Livradois-Forez Regional Nature Parks, between the plains, gorges and mountains, offers an impressive variety of sites and activities.
+Listed as a "Pays d’Art et d’Histoire" (Region of Art and History), the Issoire area is located in the south of the Puy-de-Dôme, in both the Auvergne Volcanoes and Livradois-Forez Regional Nature Parks.
+Traversed by the Allier River, with plains, gorges and mountains, the Issoire area offers an impressive variety of sites and activities.

 Gîtes, B&Bs and hotels provide plenty of opportunities to stop off or to enjoy a hearty meal, as you get the most from the area’s richness and diversity.